350 Legend vs. 300 Blackout: Purpose-Driven Rifle Cartridges

 Final Shots: 350 Legend vs 300 Blackout

-The 300 AAC Blackout and 350 Legend are two rifle cartridges that were developed to fill a specific niche in the shooting community.
+The 300 AAC Blackout and 350 Legend are two rifle cartridges that were developed to fill specific niches.

-If you plan to go deer hunting in a state that requires the use of straight-walled cartridges, then the 350 Legend is clearly the obvious choice.
-However, if you are looking for a cartridge that easily integrates into the AR-15 carbine for use with or without a suppressor, then 300 Blackout ammo makes the most sense.
+If you plan to go deer hunting in a state that requires the use of straight-walled cartridges, then the 350 Legend is clearly the better choice.
+However, if you are looking for a cartridge that easily integrates into the AR-15 carbine – with or without a suppressor – then 300 Blackout ammo makes more sense.

-Selecting the best cartridge for your needs depends on your state requirements and needs as a shooter.
-Regardless of which one you choose, make sure to get all of your ammo here at Ammo.com and I’ll see you out on the range!
+Regardless of which one you choose, make sure to get all of your ammo here at Ammo.com.
+I’ll see you out on the range!

 Ammo Comparisons